bitrise-io/devcenter/_articles/en/builds/builds-index.md

 ## The build process

 1. [Triggering the build](/builds/triggering-builds/triggering-builds-index/).
 2. Environment preparation: A virtual machine will be provisioned and prepared to run the build.
-Build specific Environment Variables are preset so you can use these in your steps.
+Build specific Environment Variables are preset so you can use these in your Steps.
 You can find more information about the available stacks in the Workflow Editor, on the **Stack** tab.
 3. Workflow execution: Steps in Workflows are executed in the same order as defined in the Workflow Editor of your application, from top to bottom.
 You can reorder the Steps by dragging them around.
 The log each Step generates will be displayed on the build’s details page.
 4. Cleanup: After the execution of the build, a build log is created and stored on the Bitrise server.
 The virtual machine running the build is destroyed so your code/files will never fall into the wrong hands.

+## Build status

+On the **Builds** page, you can track the current status of all your builds.
+There are five different build statuses:

+- **Waiting for worker**: When a build is triggered, Bitrise creates a virtual machine to run it.
+If computing resources aren't immediately available, the build is placed in a queue and the **Waiting for worker** status is displayed.
+- **Running**: Once a virtual machine is ready to go, the build starts running.
+This means that Bitrise is executing all the Steps defined in your Workflow.
+- **Aborted**: A build can be aborted manually by the user, or automatically either by the [Rolling builds feature](/builds/rolling-builds/ or because your build time has run out.
+- **Failed**: In most cases, a build fails if any of the Steps fails.
+There are exceptions, such as the [caching Steps](/builds/caching/about-caching-index/), and you can [mark Steps as skippable](https://support.bitrise.io/hc/en-us/articles/4405252562577) which means even if they fail, the build will keep running.
+- **Success**: If Bitrise successfully executes all Steps that aren't marked as skippable, the build is marked as successful.

+You can always check your build status on the **Builds** page of the app, and you can [send status reports to your Git provider](/builds/triggering-builds/status-reporting/).

 ## Build concurrency

 Build concurrency determines how many builds you can run simultaneously.
 Builds over your subscription plan’s concurrency count will be marked as on hold.
 They will start whenever your ongoing builds are finished and you have a free build slot.
-You can always [purchase additional concurrencies](https://www.bitrise.io/pricing) with the Developer or Organization plans to increase the number of builds you can run at the same time.